NathanColbath/AjaxRomManager/cursor.md

 # Cursor Rules — “Helpful Intern” Mode

 > **Intent:** Use AI like a careful junior developer who assists with *small, well-scoped tasks*.
 Never make sweeping changes or modify files beyond the explicit scope.
-If a change implies related updates elsewhere, **notify me first with a clear list of suggested follow‑ups** and wait for approval.
+If a change implies related updates elsewhere, **notify me first with a clear list of suggested follow-ups** and wait for approval.

 ---